Unit Testing with xUnit

 }

-// Bad - tests too much at once
+// ❌ Bad - tests too much, unclear what's actually being verified

 [Fact]